Kura–Araxes culture: Burial customs

+One of the spheres of religious practice was the burial ritual.
+Outside the settlements, burial grounds were formed in their immediate vicinity.
+Both individual tombs with earthen and tiled walls, as well as wide ancestral tombs with stone walls were revealed, in which the deceased (Joghaz) of the upper-class family were sequentially buried.
+In the final stage of this civilization, collective burials were performed, which included human sacrifices.
+These tombs contain numerous artifacts that indications of social stratification: gold and silver jewelry, bronze tools and weapons, imported valuable items.

 Inhumation practices are mixed.
 Flat graves are found but so are substantial kurgan burials, the latter of which may be surrounded by dolmen.
 This points to a heterogeneous ethno-linguistic population (see section below).

 Analyzing the situation in the Kura-Araxes period, T. A. Akhundov notes the lack of unity in funerary monuments, which he considers more than strange in the framework of a single culture; for the funeral rites reflect the deep culture-forming foundations and are weakly influenced by external customs.
 There are non-kurgan and kurgan burials, burials in ground pits, in stone boxes and crypts, in the underlying ground strata and on top of them; using both the round and rectangular burials; there are also substantial differences in the typical corpse position.
 Burial complexes of Kura–Araxes culture sometimes also include cremation.

 Here one can come to the conclusion that the Kura–Araxes culture developed gradually through a synthesis of several cultural traditions, including the ancient cultures of the Caucasus and nearby territories.

-Late Kura-Araxes sites often featured Kurgans of greatly varying sizes, with larger, wealthier kurgans surrounded by smaller kurgans containing less wealth.
+Late Kura–Araxes sites often featured Kurgans of greatly varying sizes, with larger, wealthier kurgans surrounded by smaller kurgans containing less wealth.
 These kurgans also contained a wide assortment metalworks.
 This trend suggests the eventual emergence of a marked social hierarchy.
 Their practice of storing relatively great wealth in burial kurgans was probably a cultural influence from the more ancient civilizations of the Fertile Crescent to the south.

-In the 3rd millennium B.C., one particular group of mounds of the Kura–Araxes culture is remarkable for their wealth.
+In the 3rd millennium BC one particular group of mounds of the Kura–Araxes culture is remarkable for their wealth.
 This was the final stage of culture's development.
 These burial mounds are known as the Martqopi (or Martkopi) period mounds.
 Those on the left bank of the river Alazani are often 20–25 meters high and 200–300 meters in diameter.
 They contain especially rich artefacts, such as gold and silver jewelry.